fergalquinn77/ci-project4-fq-linkbuilder/README.md

 ![Click Link](docs/images/features/email-to-user-password-reset.jpg)

-Once the user clicks on the link, they are brough to the following page
+Once the user clicks on the link, they are brought to the following page

 ![Enter new password](docs/images/features/reset-password-confirm.jpg)

-Once they provide new password details, they are brough to the final screen
+Once they provide new password details, they are brought to the final screen

 ![Change Complete](docs/images/features/change-complete.jpg)